 - For a student with 30 or more semester credit hours and a declared major, the request must be approved by the dean of the college in which the student is majoring.

-- For a student with fewer than 30 semester credit hours, or for a student with 30-59 semester hours but without a declared major, the request must be approved by the Director of the Islander Transition Center.
-Also, a student who is required to pass the THEA or approved alternative examination, and who has not yet done so, must have the approval of the Director of the Islander Transition Center to register for more than the maximum course load.
+- For a student with fewer than 30 semester credit hours, or for a student with 30-59 semester hours but without a declared major, the request must be approved by the Department of Undergraduate Studies.
+Also, a student who is required to pass the THEA or approved alternative examination, and who has not yet done so, must have the approval of the Department of Undergraduate Studies to register for more than the maximum course load.

 Repetition of a Course

 Undergraduate students may repeat courses at the University under the following circumstances: